 5- KISS FC 32bit Flight Controller

-- It has a good processor specification that includes the 72MHz speed with 10 number of timers, the supply voltage of 2 to 3.6V and two watchdog.
+- It has a good processor specification that includes the 72MHz speed with 10 timers, the supply voltage of 2 to 3.6V,, and two watchdogs.

-- It also has gyro and accelerometer that operates in 3.6mA current and standby in 5uA current.
+- It also has a gyro and accelerometer that operates in a 3.6mA current and standby in a 5uA current.
 The controller is also very affordable.
 Investing in it is worth every single penny.

 6- F303 Racer

-- It has a very fast processor F3 so that you have a responsive and smooth flight.
+- It has a very fast processor, F3, to have a responsive and smooth flight.

-- It also comes with 128Mb of flash storage which more than the other controllers and provides enough space for black box flights log.
+- It also comes with 128Mb of flash storage which is more than the other controllers and provides enough space for a black-box flights log.